libxsmm/libxsmm/README.md

 More Details
 ============
-The function 'libxsmm_dmm_dispatch' helps to amortize the cost of the dispatch when multiple calls with the same M, N, and K are needed.
-The code dispatch uses three levels:
+The function 'libxsmm_?mm_dispatch' helps to amortize the cost of the dispatch when multiple calls with the same M, N, and K are needed.
+In contrast, the automatic code dispatch uses three levels:

 1. Specialized routine,
 2. Inlined code, and